zinefer/halo-wishing-well/README.md

 - Better aggregate the number of coins (or queue messages processed)
 - Integrate ;)

+### Architecture

+- Use a more robust queue software
+- Use a cheaper database
+    - Storage Tables is convienant but backed by CosmosDB
+- Use an Application Gateway
+    - Better global scaling
+    - DDOS Protection
+- [Mitigate](https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity#mitigation) a potential k8 cluster vulnerability

 ### Frontend

 - Put behind an Azure CDN
     - Better scaling
     - Custom domain
 - Testing
+- Code coverage calculation
+- Animate coin being thrown into well
+- Loading animation during coin count fetch
+- Add Lint/Style tooling to the release pipeline

 ### Devops